skip to Main Content

 What I eventually use: AnyCase App

-After struggling with inconsistent capitalization issues in my Autodesk Revit projects, I finally found a solution to speed the whole thing up, the small yet powerful AnyCase App.
-This app has significantly streamlined my workflow, saving me a ton of time and enhancing the professionalism of my projects.
+After struggling with inconsistent capitalization issues in my Revit projects, I finally found a solution to speed the whole thing up, the small yet powerful AnyCase App.
+This app has significantly streamlined my workflow, converting text to Uppercase, Lower Case, Sentence Case, Or Snick CaseI Is a one click and done flow for me.

 1. No matter the text field I’m currently in I can change the text directly without rewriting to many conversion options: The app offers case conversion options to Title Case, Sentence case, UPPERCASE, lowercase, Snake case, Camel case.
 With these options, I can easily change the capitalization style of text elements throughout the project In a fraction of a second, without leaving the text field.